 In this article

 It's pretty simple.
-When you're tired, you don't have the energy to be active during the day.
+When you're tired, you don't have the energy to motivate yourself to be active.
 And exercise helps burn off calories so you don't gain weight.
 To make matters worse, if you aren't active enough during the day, it's actually harder to fall asleep.

-Do you see a downward weight and sleep spiral developing here?
-First, you don't exercise enough, which can make your weight go up.
+Do you see the downward spiral developing here?
+First, you don't get enough physical activity, which can make your weight go up.
 Then, not exercising makes it harder for you to sleep.
-And not sleeping enough makes you less likely to exercise, which can lead back to weight gain.
+And not sleeping enough makes you less likely to work out, which can lead back to weight gain.

 Being sleepy makes you cranky and less motivated.
 So when you're tired and in a bad mood, you're probably going to settle for the easy junk food instead of the healthy options that may take a little more effort.
 Or you'll sit on the couch and watch TV instead of going for a walk.